BigSoftVideo/DOTEbase/search.md

 More advanced searching can, in effect, combine Search Terms and Criteria with the logical operators AND, OR and NOT.
 The Search panel is designed to make this easy to use without resorting to regular expressions (RegEx) and complex nomenclature for combining logical operations.

+The Search results below are displayed after clicking the SEARCH button.
+The height of the Search Terms box can be adjusted using the horizontal slider.

+#### Search Terms vs Filter Terms

 In the Search panel, a fundamental distinction is made between a Search Term and a Filter Term.
 The former searches only for those Targets that are specified in the Search Term(s).
 The latter filters out everything in the Search results that matches the Target, ie. it excludes them and therefore acts like a NOT.